Find the Correct Saddle for Your Ibanez® Acoustic Guitar

 You may soon see results for your model, however, please note that not all Ibanez models appear.
 If not, you will need to contact Ibanez support.
 If your model is listed, you will likely see multiple results because Ibanez will use different parts for different production years and months.
 On the far right side, you will see Production Year listed listing month and year ranges.
 Select the result that your guitar’s production month and year fall within.

 You will then see a new page showing a number of parts for your model.
 Scroll through until you find Saddle.
 You will commonly see a picture of the saddle part, the part number, and notes.
-In the Note column, you will often see information that lists the specs and material, something similar to this:
+In the Note column, you will sometimes see information that lists the specs and material, something similar to this:

-W74 T3 H12 R400, unbleached(natural) oil bone
+W74 T3 H12 R400, unbleached (natural) oil bone

 Below is a description of the above: